HackSoc/constitution/Constitution.md

 ## 9. Meetings

-1. The primary decision-making bodies of the Society are Committee meetings, Annual General Meetings (AGMs) and Extraordinary General Meetings (EGMs).
+1. The primary decision-making bodies of the Society are Committee meetings, Annual General Meetings (AGMs), and Extraordinary General Meetings (EGMs).
 2. All General Meetings must be open and advertised to all members.
 3. Minutes should be taken at each meeting and published to all members.
 A copy of the minutes must also be made available to YUSU staff upon request.
 4. The Committee shall give at least 7 days' notice of any General Meeting.